wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     X[9] = r1_inv(9, 7)
 ```

+This step is a little strange in that it initializes $$m_4$$ to 0 and then sets
+only the required bits in it; as a result, any unconstrained bits will default
+to 0.

+A critic might point out that this guarantees we'll only ever find collisions
+from a proper subset of the full collision space.
+I would reply that this subset
+is big enough that we've still got more collisions than we'll ever need.
+Plus, I
+think the code reads better this way.[^6]

+[^6]: The alternative would be to initialize m_4 to `random.getrandbits(32)`, zero all the bits we've got constraints on, then proceed as above.
+That's not too difficult, but I just don't feel like it's really _necessary_ either, and -- as I keep finding myself saying -- the code is simpler this way.

 # $$a_6$$

+We're just going to skip over $$c_5$$ and $$b_5$$, because they're finnicky.

 $$a_6$$ is another state whose constraints can sometimes interfere with our
 round-one constraints.
 The failure rate is low but nonzero.
 My (somewhat lazy)